Nikos Androulakis

-Nikos Androulakis (Νίκος Ανδρουλάκης; born 7 February 1979) is a Greek politician who has served as president of the PASOK – Movement for Change since 2021.
-He served also as Member of the European Parliament from 2014 to 2023.
+Nikos Androulakis (Νίκος Ανδρουλάκης; born 7 February 1979) is a Greek politician who has served as president of PASOK – Movement for Change since 2021.
+He also served as a Member of the European Parliament from 2014 to 2023.

 He was elected as member of the Hellenic Parliament after the May 2023 Greek legislative election serving the constituency of Thessaloniki A.

 Early life and career

 Born 1979 in Heraklion, Androulakis graduated from the 3rd High School of Heraklion and then studied civil engineering at the Democritus University of Thrace, from where he also received a MSc in "New Materials and Environment".
 He has worked in the tourism industry and as a civil engineer, he also gave courses in the School of Pedagogical and Technological Education.

 Political career

 Career in national politics

 In 2001 Androulakis became a member of the Central Council of PASOK Youth and in 2008 he was appointed member of the National Council of PASOK.
 On 4 March 2013 he was elected member of the central political committee of PASOK, which on its first session on 14 March 2013 elected him as its new secretary.